aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/AIAttack.md

 - aiparty.[animstate](../../../Entities/EntityControl/Animations/animstate.md) is set to 100
 - [LockRigid(false)](../../../Entities/EntityControl/EntityControl%20Methods.md#lockrigid) is called to unlock the `rigid`
 - 0.33 seconds are yielded
-- If the targetted enemy's `position` was flying, [Jump](../../../Entities/EntityControl/EntityControl%20Methods.md#jump) is called on the aiparty with aiparty.`jumpheight` * 1.2 as the height followed by the `Jump` sound being played
+- If the targetted enemy's [position](../../Actors%20states/BattlePosition.md) was `Flying`, [Jump](../../../Entities/EntityControl/EntityControl%20Methods.md#jump) is called on the aiparty with aiparty.`jumpheight` * 1.2 as the height followed by the `Jump` sound being played
 - 0.33 seconds are yielded
 - The `Woosh3` sound is played
 - [DoDamage](../../Damage%20pipeline/DoDamage.md) is called without attacker to the targgeted enemy for 3 damage without properties and block